John Punch (theologian)

-John Punch (or John Ponce or, in the Latinate form, Johannes Poncius) (1603–1661) was an Irish Franciscan scholastic philosopher and theologian.
+John Punch (or John Ponce or, in the Latin form, Johannes Poncius) (1603–1661) was an Irish Franciscan priest, and a scholastic philosopher and theologian.

 Punch was ultimately responsible for the now classic formulation of Ockham's Razor, in the shape of the Latin phrase entia non sunt multiplicanda praeter necessitatem, "entities are not to be multiplied unnecessarily."
 His formulation was slightly different: Non sunt multiplicanda entia sine necessitate.
 Punch did not attribute this wording to William of Ockham, but instead referred to the principle as a "common axiom" (axioma vulgare) used by the Scholastics.

 Life

 His name was John Punch, but he is often known as "Ponce", which was a derivation of the Latin form of his surname: Poncius.
-At an early age, he went to Belgium and entered the novitiate of the Irish Franciscans in St. Antony's College, Louvain.
+At an early age, he travelled to Belgium and entered the novitiate of the Irish Franciscans in St. Antony's College, Louvain.
 He studied philosophy at Cologne, began the study of theology in Louvain, under Hugh Ward and John Colgan, was called by Luke Wadding to Rome, and admitted 7 September 1625 into the College of St. Isidore, which had just been founded for the education of Irish Franciscan friars.
 After receiving his degrees he was appointed to teach philosophy and later, theology in St. Isidore's.
 He lectured afterwards at Lyons and Paris, where he was held in great repute for his learning.

-Punch succeeded Martin Walsh in governing Ludovisi College at Rome (Pontifical Irish College) for the education of Irish secular priests; and for some time he filled the position of superior of St. Isidore.
+Punch succeeded Martin Walsh in governing Ludovisi College in Rome (Pontifical Irish College) for the education of Irish secular priests; and for some time he filled the position of superior of St. Isidore.
 He had a passionate love of his country and was an active agent in Rome of the Irish Confederate Catholics.
 When dissensions arose among the Confederates, and when Richard Bellings, secretary to the Supreme Council, published his Vindiciæ (Paris, 1652), attacking the Irish Catholics who remained faithful to the nuncio, Father Punch promptly answered with his "Vindiciae Eversae" (Paris, 1652).
 He had already warned the Confederates not to trust the Royalists.
 In a letter (2 July 1644) to the agent of the Catholics, Hugo de Burgo, he says:

 "the English report that the king will not give satisfaction to our commissioners (from the Confederates) though he keep them in expectation and to delay them for his own interest".